About us

 - Community mental health: Local teams helping you stay well at home and through our community hubs.

-- Mental Health Together: A community service that brings together various services and organisations to address a person’s whole needs - including mental health, physical health, social support, relationships, employment, and debt.
+- Mental Health Together: A community service that brings together various services and organisations to address an adult's whole needs - including mental health, physical health, social support, relationships, employment, and debt.
 Find out more about Mental Health Together.

 - Crisis home treatment and rapid response: Intensive support in your home.